Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

 For impersonation attacks, the loss can be formulated as follows:

 where $\phi(x)$ represents the operation that normalizes $x$. $x^{adv}$ is the adversarial example which is initialized with the same value as $x^{s}$.
-Dodging attacks can be formulated with the following loss function:
+The loss function of dodging attacks can be formulated as:

-As the FR task is an open-set task, it is not possible to predict the classes of users during the practical deployment of the FR model.
-Therefore, we need to compare the similarity between two face images in order to discern whether they depict the same identity or not.
-Based on the identification method in face recognition, multi-identity samples exist theoretically.
-Our experiments verify the existence of such samples among benign face images.
+As the FR task is an open-set task, it is impractical to predict the classes of users during the practical deployment of the FR model.
+Therefore, we need to compare the distance between two face images to discern whether they depict the same identity or not.
+Based on the identification method in FR, multi-identity samples exist theoretically.
+Our experiments verify the existence of such samples among benign face images (see the supplementary).
 The existence of multi-identity samples raises a question:

+\textbf{\textit{Does the success of an impersonation attack imply the success of dodging attacks on FR systems?}}

-To this end, we generated face adversarial samples using the traditional impersonation attack and evaluate its dodging ASR (refer to \cref{sec:succ_i_fail_d_exp}).
-Our experiments demonstrate that the majority of adversarial face examples crafted by traditional impersonation attack cannot achieve a successful dodging attack in the black-box setting.
+To this end, we generate adversarial face examples using the previous impersonation attack and evaluate its dodging Attack Success Rate (ASR).
+Our experiment confirms that the majority of adversarial examples crafted through previous methods, which are successful in performing impersonation attacks, fail to successfully execute dodging attacks in the black-box setting.

-Nonetheless, in real-world adversarial attacks, attackers do not want the adversarial face examples to be recognized as themselves, as this could lead to legal consequences.
+Nonetheless, in real-world adversarial attacks, attackers do not want the adversarial face examples to be recognized as themselves, as this may lead to legal consequences.
 Hence, it is crucial to research attack techniques that can execute both impersonation and dodging attacks simultaneously.
-Traditional impersonation attacks on FR systems have shown a remarkably high level of impersonation ASR in black-box settings.
-Therefore, our objective is to enhance the dodging performance while maintaining the impersonation effectiveness of traditional impersonation attacks.
+Previous methods on FR systems have shown a remarkably high level of impersonation ASR in black-box settings.
+Therefore, our objective is to enhance the dodging performance while maintaining the impersonation effectiveness of previous attack methods.

-To accomplish this objective, a straightforward approach is to generate adversarial face examples by employing a Lagrangian attack strategy that utilizes the following loss function:
+To accomplish this objective, a straightforward approach is to generate adversarial face examples using a multi-task attack strategy.
+In the following, we will take the Lagrangian attack strategy as an example for its simplicity.
+The Lagrangian attack strategy utilizes the following loss function to craft adversarial examples: